-- Click-through post-click landing pages: Form-less pages used to persuade a visitor to convert without scaring them away at the sight of a lead capture form.
+Form-less pages persuade visitors to convert without scaring them away at the sight of a lead capture form.
 These can be used throughout the funnel, but they’re most valuable at the bottom for getting prospects to click through to a long form or a credit card field on the following page.

 Not sure what your goal is, or where your visitors are in the marketing funnel?
 Learn more about the buyer’s journey here and what your prospects expect at each stage.

 Start designing from scratch or pick a template during the 14-day trial

 Once you’re ready to begin creating pages, you have a few options: start from a blank canvas, select a template, or create your own template.
 If you elect to start with a template, you have the option of many responsive templates proven to convert: